Derek Angus: Political career

 Angus served as a Winton borough councillor for six years.
 He was later elected to the Southland District Council and the Southland Regional Council in 1989.
 He was a member of the Guardians of Lakes Te Anau and Manapouri, and served on the Southland Conservation Board.

 Active in the National Party, Angus chaired the Winton branch from 1971 to 1972, and was chair of the Wallace electorate for seven years.
 He served as a member of the Otago-Southland divisional executive from 1974 to 1981 and was a National Party dominion councillor from 1977 to 1981.

-He represented the Wallace electorate in Parliament from 1981 to 1990, when he retired.
+Angus represented the Wallace electorate in Parliament from 1981 to 1990, when he retired.
 He was replaced by Bill English.
 During his time in parliament, Angus variously served on the states revision, lands and agriculture, and electoral law reform select committees, and was National Party spokesperson for forestry and lands.
 He was a New Zealand representative at the 1985 Commonwealth Parliamentary Association conference in London, and at the 1990 Australasian and Pacific regional parliamentary seminar.

 In the 1990 Queen's Birthday Honours, Angus was awarded the Queen's Service Medal for public services.
 The same year, he was awarded the New Zealand 1990 Commemoration Medal.

+Angus died in Invercargill on 2 May 2024, at the age of 86, having been predeceased by his wife, Thelma, in 2014.